ansible-collections/ibm_zos_core/docs/source/migration/migration-core.rst

 ------------------------------------

-Breaking changes are all the module options that are renamed where the old names does not work.
+Breaking changes are all the module options that are renamed where the old names are no longer supported.
 It also includes any return values which are renamed.
 Any automation which relies on these values should be updated.

 Non-breaking changes are all the module options that are renamed